Change in Employment

 We do not recommend international travel while the H petition amendment is pending because it can be confusing to the immigration authorities upon re-entry to the United States.
 That said, if you possess an unexpired H visa in your passport and will be returning to the United States prior to the expiration of your current I-797 approval, it may be possible for you to travel internationally while your H-1B petition amendment is pending.
-Particularly during any time of transition, you will want to communicate any particular international travel need to your company.
+Particularly during any time of transition, you will want to communicate any particular international travel need to your company and to immigration counsel.
 It’s a good idea for someone in the circumstances to provide an explanatory letter to present to the Immigration Inspector upon one’s return.

 What if I chose not to accept relocation?
 What happens to my H-1B immigration status?

 The USCIS believes that when your employment with your present employer ends, your H-1B status also ends, unless you have a new H employer sponsor to employ you and that sponsor has filed the necessary H transfer documents in a timely manner.

 The company has started the permanent residence (“green card”) process for me.
 Do I have to start the process all over again if I relocate?